Duties and rights of Parliament

 Members of both chambers have:

-- the right to propose motions.
+- The right to propose motions.

 Moreover, the House of Representatives has certain exclusive rights for the execution of its tasks: